Draft Hero Walkthrough

 The far-right shows the status of the draft, with all picks taken over the last round, plus the ability to toggle between rounds.
 Also under the gear icon you can choose a draft strategy by position.
 The default on this is to optimize by core starters (QB, RB, WR, TE, plus a backup RB and WR), however, you can choose to optimize the entire team or customize, which allows you to weight each position differently based on your preferences.
 There is also the ability to hide or show stretch picks, which are players above their average draft position (ADP).
 Be sure to click save changes at the bottom when you are finished.

 The far-left pane features a “Recommended” picks button, and when clicked you’ll find a list of the five best players on the board, along with their ADP and 4for4's projected fantasy points.
 You’ll also see “ARV” here, which is also shown as value above replacement.
 This refers to the value of a player compared to the player in front of him.
-For example, if comparing Davante Adams to Dalvin Cook, Adams is projected for 288 points to Cook's 261.
-Their “ARVs” are +127 and +125, a difference of two, which signifies that Adams is projected two points above Cook.
+For example, if comparing Saquon Barkley to James Conner, Barkley is projected for 204 points to Conner's 200.
+Their “ARVs” are +64 and +60, a difference of four, which signifies that Barkely is projected two points above Conner.

 Below the “Recommended” button which showcases the optimal players, use the dropdown box to filter by specific position if you want to see the top five options at QB, RB, etc.